-To start a conversation with their employees, many companies use Slido to crowdsource questions from the team.
-It’s priceless to know what’s on people’s mind.
+To start a conversation with their employees, many companies use Slido to crowdsource questions from their teams.

-But as human nature goes, the power to speak up might tempt people to post questions that hint a sense of frustration or hostility.
+However, the power to speak up might tempt people to ask questions that hint a sense of frustration or hostility.
+Or, ask a question that is irrelevant for the discussion.

-To help you handle such situations, here are 5 Slido tips that will reduce the number of negative or irrelevant questions during your company Q&A.
+To help you handle such situations, here are 5 Slido tips that will reduce the number of poisonous or irrelevant questions during your company Q&A.

 1. Set clear guidelines and expectations

 Prevention is better than cure.
-Setting clear, simple guidelines can drastically improve the quality of questions.
+Setting clear, simple guidelines can drastically improve the quality of your employees’ questions.

-Make sure to clarify your expectations and rules for submitting questions.
+Clarify the expectations and rules for submitting questions before each of your Q&A session.
 “You can’t put the tool out there and expect everyone to use it the way you want,” shared our customer, Archontissa Klapaki, Marketing Manager at Upstream.

 “We accompanied Slido with the right messages and guidelines at every step of the process.
 As a result, we now get the quality of questions that we want,” continued Archontissa.